 Walk across the drawbridge and purchase your entrance ticket and your audio guide (optional) at the ticket booth.

 Inside the Castle

 Included with your entrance fee is a brochure that provides maps and details about each room you will visit.
 We used the brochure and for us, it provided enough information to get around castle and learn some interesting facts.
-If you prefer, you can rent an audio guide for CHF 6.
+If you prefer, you can rent an audio guide.

 You also have the option to join a guided tour of the castle.
-Tours last 50 minutes and cost between 95 and 145 CHF.
 Learn more here.